harmony-one/h/progress/yuriy-menkov.md

+2026-01-29 Thu: Completed the setup and integration of the hedge manager service with the Hyperliquid testnet, running multiple strategies in testing mode.
+Deployed the strategy on the staging environment.
+Reviewed backtesting results provided by Rika.

+2026-01-28 Wed: Evaluated data synchronization approaches (QuickNode streams, RPC, Alchemy) to improve local sync performance; Alchemy performed best for historical event ingestion via getLogs.
+Waiting for LP backtest updates from Aaron.
+Continued testing the hedging strategy on the Hyperliquid testnet.

 2026-01-27 Tue: Switched the local LP backtest server build to a new RPC endpoint provided by Aaron, along with an updated configuration set.
 Snapshot synchronization of LP positions is still excessively slow, which prevents obtaining a complete dataset for local strategy testing.
 Currently discussing with Aaron the possibility of running a shared lp backtest instance on a virtual server.

 2026-01-26 Mon: LP backtest server improvements for local execution: replaced Etherscan API calls with Alchemy Base RPC and tuned parameters to resolve synchronization issues.
 Tested running LP backtest against a remote database with preloaded data.
 For this, session logging logic was modified to avoid any database writes and comply with a read-only access policy.
 There is still insufficient data to compare the results of real hedging with backtesting.